GrimmOutlook/player-compare/README.md

 ## Note of Caution - Important!!!

 1. As of May 21st, 2017, the NFL API site used for this application is undergoing an update.
 As a result, the player statistics from any year prior to 2016 returns all false values, which are rendered as "0" in this app.
 The player name, team, and position, along with the player photo and his team's logo are still rendered for all possible years.
 Correct statistics from years other than 2016 had been rendered prior to this update, and hopefully will again.

-2. The app is at: https://grimmoutlook.github.io/player-compare/ - which is an https site.
-The API used here is http, so the API could not be called from the github.io site.
-Deployment of this app through a service other than github.com is currently being investigated to alleviate this problem.

 ## Screenshots:
 First Page: